xyxj1024/xyxj1024.github.io/_posts/2022-07-17-side-channels-seedlab.md

  * from all caches in the coherency domain. */ void _mm_clflush (void const* p);
 ```
+The data size affected is the cache coherency size, which is enumerated by the CPUID instruction (typically 64 bytes).

 The function <code>__rdtscp()</code> is defined as:
 ```c